maheshramaiah/micro-frontend/README.md

-Microfront architecture using single-spa and Module federation
+Microfrontend architecture using single-spa and Module federation